JULY - SEPTEMBER 2022 - VOL. 10, ISSUE 3

 We’re are glad you asked!
 Aviation Digest is intended to facilitate discussion on topics within the aviation community.
 We welcome constructive criticism and varied perspectives.
 If you have something to say or want to add to the discussion, go to the Write the Editor page, and click on Army Aviation Digest.
 Reference the article you wish to comment on, and let us know what you think.

-We are sorry to lose you as a reader; however, we respect your rights.
-We offer the option to unsubscribe at the bottom of each page on this site.
-If you have difficulty with the link, you may also unsubscribe by sending us an e-mail with "Unsubscribe Me" in the subject line of the email.
+We are sorry to lose you as a reader.
+You can unsubscribe by sending us an e-mail with "Unsubscribe Me" in the subject line of the email.